Home Health Taking Antibiotics Safely

 • Pink eye (bacterial conjunctivitis)

-Antibiotics don’t work against infections caused by fungi such as yeast infections and athlete’s foot or viruses such as the flu and the common cold.
+Antibiotics don’t work against infections caused by fungi, such as yeast infections and athlete’s foot, or viruses like the flu and the common cold.

 Table that shows which conditions require antibiotics